rt671/DSA/Arrays.md

                         -> larger (that's good, chance of improvement)
                         -> smaller (no benefit, previous one would be better)
                         -> equal (oof, no benefit)

+## **Trapping Rainwater Problem**

+1. Find the rightmax and leftmax of all elements in respective arrays beforehand
+2. Find the global maximum, the left ones require only the left max, and the right ones require the right max
+3. The one with the smaller height decides the level of water.
+Hence, take two pointers, left and right.
+If left is smaller, leftmax-current is the amount of water, and do left++ (similar to container with most water).
+Similarly for right max.

+## **Maximum Consecutive Ones with atmost K flips**

+Longest subarray with atmost k zeroes.